 The University of Illinois has a particularly good selection.
 Check out the artifacts per lifecycle stage for a bunch of project management templates, and the program management toolkit for documentation for the wider PMO.

-10. Project Methodology Templates from University of Bristol
+10. Project Methodology Templates from University College London

 The same approach works for .ac.uk sites, which can also help you find a bunch of templates suitable for managing projects in any industry.
 As with many of the sources mentioned in this article (including my own templates) you’ll have to take off the original logo and replace that with your own (or nothing).

-They are mainly Microsoft Office documents and are mainly related to project control documentation like the functional spec and various reports.
+They are mainly Microsoft Office documents and are mainly related to project control documentation and governance.

 With the huge range of project templates available for free online, you may be able to find everything you need.
 However if you are looking for more detailed documentation, or curated template bundles, check out my online store.